-- 1 Minimum/Maximum Credit Application: Full time students can apply for a maximum of 15 credits of regular courses including one day-time course in each term.
-Part time students can apply for a maximum of 9 credits each term. - 2 Consultation for Course Selection: All students must consult with their advisors before selecting courses.
+- 1) Minimum/Maximum Credit Application: Full time students can apply for a maximum of 15 credits of regular courses including one day-time course in each term.
+Part time students can apply for a maximum of 9 credits each term. - Regular course is a course counted towards graduation requirements(graduation credits). - (2) Consultation for Course Selection: All students must consult with their advisors before selecting courses.